csound/csound/examples/plugin/README.md

 * outargs: output arguments.
 * inargs: input arguments.
-* csound: a pointer to the Csound object running this opcode.
+* csound: a pointer to the Csound engine object.
 * offset: the starting position of an audio vector (for audio opcodes).
 * nsmps: the size of an audio vector (also for audio opcodes only).
 * init(), kperf() and aperf() non-op methods, to be reimplemented as needed.